-In 1935, the importance of the Association’s work was recognised by the Ministry of Labour who developed a scheme to secure the greatest amount of employment possible for ex-regulars.
-In the 1930’s the charity became known as the Regular Forces Employment Association (RFEA).
-In 1964, with 48 branches throughout the country, RFEA received 14,716 registrations and placed 11,922 into jobs.
-In 1997 the MOD established the Career Transition Partnership Contract (CTP) to deliver resettlement to Service Leavers RFEA was appointed to deliver employment services within the CTP.
+In 1935, the importance of our work was recognised by the Ministry of Labour who developed a scheme to secure the greatest amount of employment possible for ex-regulars.
+We continued to grow and support an ever-increasing number of Service Leavers.
+In 1964, we had 48 branches throughout the country, RFEA received 14,716 registrations and placed 11,922 into jobs.

 In 1998 the MOD established the Career Transition Partnership Contract (CTP) to deliver resettlement to Service leavers.
 RFEA was appointed to deliver employment services within the CTP, an appointment that still continues today.